Probate Q&A Series

 • Executor vs. Administrator: An executor follows a will; an administrator handles intestate estates.

-• Filing location: Use the Clerk of Superior Court in the county of residence or where real property is located.
+• Filing location: Use the Clerk of Superior Court in the county of domicile; if the decedent was not domiciled in North Carolina, ancillary administration may be required.

 • Bond requirement: The court may set a bond amount to protect beneficiaries and creditors.

-• Notice: You must publish or mail notices to heirs and creditors in accordance with state law.
+• Notice: You must publish or otherwise give notice to creditors in accordance with state law.

 If you need help navigating North Carolina probate procedures, Pierce Law Group has experienced attorneys ready to guide you.
 Contact us at intake@piercelaw.com or call (919) 341-7055 to discuss your situation today.